Michigan Bus Accident Lawyers

 Three-Year Statute of Limitations

 For third-party negligence claims against private bus companies or at-fault drivers, Michigan's general statute of limitations is three years from the date of the accident under MCL 600.5805.
-But claims against government entities are subject to the 60-day notice requirement — making the effective deadline far shorter in any public transit case.
+But claims involving government entities can have shorter notice or procedural deadlines, making early review critical in any public transit or school bus case.

 Why Bus Accident Claims Require Immediate Action

-The 60-day government notice deadline is the most obvious reason to call an attorney immediately — but it is not the only one.
+Government notice and procedural deadlines are one reason to call an attorney immediately — but they are not the only reason.
 Bus companies and transit authorities have legal teams working the case from the moment an accident is reported.
 Maintenance records, driver logs, dashcam footage, and passenger manifests need to be preserved before they can be altered, overwritten, or destroyed.
 We send litigation hold letters immediately to ensure nothing disappears.

 Insurance in bus accident cases is layered in ways that general practitioners rarely encounter.
 Your own no-fault PIP benefits may apply.
 The bus company's commercial liability policy covers the vehicle.
 A government entity may be self-insured through a risk management pool.
 An underinsured motorist claim could also come into play if a third driver caused the crash.
 Coordinating these overlapping coverages requires attorneys who have done it before.